null google.com, pub-0015564483429508, DIRECT, f08c47fec0942fa0

 Manual machines, on the other hand, require the operator to turn a hand crank to apply the force.
 As a result, they’re less accurate and more labor intensive.

-The Pro Controllers display and the Pro Plus Controllers with the Pro Plus features options provide live load and rate of final load during compression tests by the compression machine, and each are accurate to ±0.5%.
+The Pro Controllers display and the Pro Plus Controllers with the Pro Plus features options provide live load and rate of final load during compression test by the compression test machine, and each are accurate to ±0.5%.
 Peak load and average load rate are shown at the end of the test, and up to 600 tests can be stored in memory for you to download to a PC or printer.

 Not only are results automatically stored, but the Pro-Plus also performs live X-Y plotting of load vs. time.
-There are also options to send data to a printer for custom printing, plotting, and reporting.
+There are also options to send data to a printer for custom printing, plotting, data interpretation, and reporting.

 Why Use Concrete Compression Tests with Compression Machines?